design-automation/gs-json/README.md

 The POINTS array con contain multipl POINTSETS, each of which is represented as follows:
 * [array of points, transformation matrix]

+## Indexing Method for Points
+In order to identify specific POINTS in the POINTSETS array, a special *point index array* is used.
+This is used by VERTICES to refer to POINTS.

-VERTICES index the POINTS in the point arrays as follows:
+The indexing arrays is as follows:
 * [point set index, [array of point indices]]

 For example, lets say there are two POINTSETS (one 2D and another 3D) containing four POINTS, like this: